rwdaigle/metrix/README.md

 * The ability to pipe app data to one or more downstream processors, such as Librato for visualization and Reimann for alerting, without requiring modification to the app
 * Data is output via logging and can be manipulated with a multitude of POSIX utilities

-If you are looking for a more substantive justification for this style of logging, please see [5 Steps to Better Application Logging](http://www.miyagijournal.com/articles/five-steps-application-logging/).

 ## Install

 Add `metrix` to your applications in `mix.exs`: